 CO2 extinguishers come in foam sizes:

 The chemical contained in a wet chemical fire extinguisher is potassium.
 When the trigger is pressed, potassium salts are expelled as a fine mist.
-This ensures that the burning fat or oil from aren’t spread to other materials.
-The potassium salts react with the oil to create a soapy like film on the fire surface.
-This creates a barrier between the fire source and oxygen, effectively smothering it, and also creates a cooling effect to help prevent re-ignition of the fire.
+This ensures that the burning fat or oil isn’t spread to other materials.
+The potassium salts react with the oil to create a soapy-like film on the fire surface.
+This creates a barrier between the fire source and oxygen, effectively smothering it, and also creates a cooling effect to help prevent the re-ignition of the fire.

-These kind of premises should also have the standard foam and CO2 extinguishers on site too to ensure that all fire risks are covered.
+These kinds of premises should also have the standard foam and CO2 extinguishers on site too to ensure that all fire risks are covered.